lhorne-gavant/lp-aws-saml/README.md

 # lp-aws-saml

 This repository contains the LastPass AWS SAML login tool.
+Compatible with Python3.

-If you are using LastPass Enterprise SAML with AWS, then this script eases the process of using the AWS CLI utility.
+If you are using LastPass Enterprise SAML with AWS, then please raise a ticket asking LastPass to merge my changes with their master branch.

 It retrieves a SAML assertion from LastPass and then converts it into credentials for use with ```aws```.

 ## Requirements

 You will need python with the Amazon boto3 module and the AWS CLI tool.
 The latter may be installed with pip:
 ```
-    # pip install boto3 awscli
+    # pip3 install boto3 awscli requests lastpass-python
 ```
 On recent Mac platforms, you may need to pass --ignore-installed:

 ```
-    # pip install boto3 awscli --ignore-installed
+    # pip3 install boto3 awscli requests lastpass-python  --ignore-installed
 ```

 You will also need to have integrated AWS with LastPass SAML through the